Exeter Airport: Postwar use

-Walruses of an RAF air-sea rescue flight were the next tenants and these were joined by a glider training unit early in 1945.
+Walruses of an RAF air-sea rescue flight were the next tenants, and these were joined by a glider training unit early in 1945.

-Post-war, Exeter was reclaimed by Fighter Command and a French Supermarine Spitfire squadron, No. 329, which came and stayed until November 1945.
-Meteors and Mosquitos made a brief appearance the following spring.
+Post-war, Exeter was reclaimed by Fighter Command and a French Supermarine Spitfire squadron, No. 329 (GC I/2 'Cicognes'), which came and stayed until November 1945.
+Gloster Meteors and de Havilland Mosquitos made a brief appearance the following spring.
 No. 691 Squadron's target-towing Vultee A-31 Vengeances, which had been present for more than a year, proved to be the last RAF flying unit of the Second World War period based at Exeter.
 When No. 691 Squadron departed in the summer of 1946, the station was made available for civil use, being officially transferred to the Ministry of Civil Aviation on 1 January 1947, although there was still some reserve RAF activity until the 1950s.

+There is also a report that No. 3/4 Civilian Anti-Aircraft Co-operation Unit RAF, located at the airport, only disbanded in 1971.

-Scheduled services to the Channel Islands began in 1952 and charter flights to various locations followed.
-A new terminal building was opened in the early 1980s and various other improvements, including a runway extension, were carried out over following years to establish Exeter as an important airport in the West Country.
-Exeter was a joint RAF/Civil airfield in the 1960s.
+Scheduled services to the Channel Islands began in 1952, and charter flights to various locations followed.
+A new terminal building was opened in the early 1980s, and various other improvements, including a runway extension, were carried out over the following years to establish Exeter as an important airport in the West Country.
+Exeter was a joint RAF/civil airfield in the 1960s.

 On 5 January 2007, a majority share of the airport was sold by Devon County Council to Regional and City Airports Ltd, a consortium led by construction firm Balfour Beatty.
 On 26 June 2013, the airport was bought by the Patriot Aerospace division of Rigby Group, which also owns Coventry Airport.

 In August 2016, Exeter Airport recorded their highest passenger throughput in a single month since September 2008, with 100,374 passengers passing through its terminal.
 New services to Glasgow and the first route to be supported by the new Government Regional Air Connectivity fund to Norwich, contributed to a 19% increase in passenger numbers during the month of August.
-During 2018, the runway was resurfaced and energy-efficient LED lighting installed.
+During 2018, the runway was resurfaced and energy-efficient LED lighting (including runway centreline lights) was installed.

 In 2019, the airport was ranked fourth in the UK by Which? magazine of 30 airports for customer satisfaction, with a score of 73%.